 The National Academy of Television Arts and Sciences is a professional association dedicated to the advancement of television and related electronic media and best known for its Emmy Awards that recognize excellence in a number of categories.
 The Academy also sponsors programs, seminars, and scholarships for high school and colleges in cities served by the 19 local chapters.
 In addition, the National Organization, through its non-profit Foundation, awards scholarships to outstanding high school seniors who intends to pursue a baccalaureate degree in communications with emphasis on any aspect of the television industry.

 At the national level, the awards include a new $40,000 Trustees’ Scholarship and two $10,000 scholarships honoring legendary broadcasters Mike Wallace and Jim McKay.
-The funds are granted to outstanding high school seniors who intend to follow communications-related baccalaureate degrees in pursuit of a career in any aspect of the television industry.
+The funds are granted to outstanding high school seniors who intend to pursue a career in any aspect of the television industry.

-This is the third year of the Mike Wallace Memorial Scholarship is now in it’s second year of a five-year grant funded by CBS News in honor of longtime correspondent Mike Wallace (1918-2012) and presented each year at the News & Documentary Emmy® Awards.
-The Jim McKay Memorial Scholarship, now in its fifth year, honors Emmy® Award winning sports journalist Jim McKay and was established in 2009 by grants from HBO, CBS, NBC, ABC and FOX networks.
+This is the third year of the Mike Wallace Memorial Scholarship, funded by a five-year grant from CBS News in honor of longtime correspondent Mike Wallace (1918-2012) and presented each year at the News & Documentary Emmy® Awards.
+The Jim McKay Memorial Scholarship, now in its sixth year, honors sportscaster Jim McKay (1921-2008) and was established in 2009 by the HBO, CBS, NBC, ABC and FOX networks.
 It is presented at the Sports Emmy® Awards each May.

 The application will require:

 - Your current GPA and College Board scores (SAT or ACT)